micropython/micropython/docs/samd/pinout.rst

 Examples for Adafruit ItsyBitsy 4 Express:

 - uart 0 at pins A4/A1
-- uart 1 at pins 1/0   This is the default UART at the RX/TX labeled pins
+- uart 1 at pins 1/0   This is the default UART at the RX/TX labelled pins
-- uart 2 at pins SCL/SDA  This is the default I2C device at the SDA/SCl labeled pin
+- uart 2 at pins SCL/SDA  This is the default I2C device at the SDA/SCl labelled pin
 - uart 3 at pins 0/1
 - uart 4 at pins SDA/SCL
 - uart 5 at pins D12/D13